redacademy/icef-winter-2017/README.md

 # International Community Empowerment Foundation

     Site to convey the purpose of ICEF.
 Gives the option to donate, sponsor, or just learn about their newest updates.

+# Developed By

+- Andrew Nelson
+- Julie Lo
+- John Wat

 # Tools Used